Lanfei/GoJS/README_EN.md

 #GoJS

 GoJS is a JavaScript module loader for web, which can organize your codes and modules in a elegant way.
-It solves the problem of module dependencies and naming conflicts, but also solves the difficulty in merging compaction beside similar frameworks, so you can make your coding more enjoyable.
+It solves the problem of module dependencies and naming conflicts, but also solves the difficulty in merging compaction beside the other similar frameworks, so you can make your coding more enjoyable.

 ##Usage